 Height

-The Kotor launch starts from 1256 m on the Lovcen slope, giving the route a high coastal perspective.
+The Kotor launch starts from 1256 m on the Lovcen slope, giving the route a high coastal perspective before the descent becomes local.

-Use this page to decide whether Kotor's enclosed Bay scene is the reason to move from scenic interest to practical route details.
+Decide whether Kotor's enclosed Bay view is the reason to move from scenic curiosity to practical route details.

-The Kotor launch starts from 1256 m on the Lovcen slope, giving the route a high coastal perspective.
+The Kotor launch starts from 1256 m on the Lovcen slope, giving the route a high coastal perspective before the descent becomes local.

-The Bay of Kotor is fjord-like in shape, with steep mountain walls and inner bays, though it is not a classic glacial fjord.
+The Bay of Kotor is fjord-like in visual shape, with steep mountain walls and inner bays, though Boka Kotorska is not a classic glacier-formed fjord.

 The route passes over St John Fortress and the Old Town before descending toward the bay shore.